Dealing with Annotator Disagreement in Hate Speech Classification: Problem Formulation and Methodology

 We design our classification model using transfer learning, incorporating a single layer on top of the BERT \citep{Devlin2019} 2019) encoder to predict hate speech categories or strengths.
 BERT, being a state-of-the-art model, has demonstrated success across numerous NLP tasks, including in our previous works \citep{Beyhan2022, Arin2023, Dehghan2024a, Dehghan2024b}, where it consistently achieved strong performance.
 Beyond classification tasks, BERT has also proven effective in semantic textual similarity \citep{Dehghan2022, Dehghan2023, Dehghan2025}, named entity recognition \citep{Liuner2021, Ullah2024}, question answering \citep{Duan2022, Mountantonakis2025, Weng2025}, and Sentiment analysis \citep{Ring2024, Awlla2025} .

-We use BERTurk\footnote{https://huggingface.co/dbmdz/bert-base-turkish-uncased} checkpoint from Huggingface Transformer package and apply fine-tuning for 10 epochs.
-We reserve 5\% of the train data as validation and select the model with the best validation performance --accuracy for the classification and MSE loss for the regression tasks.
-During training, we use a learning rate of $5 \times 10^{-6}$, batch-size of $4$ and apply weight-decay regularization with a parameter of $0.01$.
+We use BERTurk\footnote{https://huggingface.co/dbmdz/bert-base-turkish-uncased} checkpoint from Huggingface Transformer package and apply fine-tuning for 15 epochs.
+We reserve 5\% of the training data as validation and select the model with the best validation performance --accuracy for the classification tasks.
+During training, we use a learning rate of $5 \times 10^{-6}$, batch-size of $16$ and apply weight-decay regularization with a parameter of $0.01$.
+For the classification problem, we use the cross-entropy loss: